kleahey/100-days-of-code/log.md

 2. [Title Case a Sentence](https://www.freecodecamp.com/challenges/title-case-a-sentence)

 -->
+### Day 2:  January 3, 2017

+**Today's Progress:** Today I took a brief detour from completing the Rails blog app to fix my media server.
+I am upgrading hardware, and needed to rebuild my Plex, Sabnzbd, Deluge, Sonarr, CouchPotato, Headphones, and LazyLibrary applications on the new server.
+I got some great experience with file permissions.

+**Thoughts:** Every time I use Linux, I feel more and more comfortable with it.
+I'm at a place where I prefer to use the Linux command line over any other operating system.

+**Links:** Check out my blog for a more detailed description of today's progress:  [kevinleahey.com](http://www.kevinleahey.com/100daysofcode-getting-started/)

 ### Day 1:  January 2, 2017

 **Today's Progress:** It was a great start today diving in head first to learning how to build an app with Ruby on Rails.
 Got started on a new project integrating with Spotify's API.